joshhennen/RegenCo-op/docs/_info/How-to-Write-a-New-Article.md

 2. ### Open the file from step 1 in your favorite Markdown editor.
    **Note:** A good online editor is [StackEdit](https://stackedit.io/editor), and from now on we will assume you are using that editor for the purposes of this guide:

-   - Using Stack Edit, for example, click on the "**#**" in the upper left corner.
+   1. Using Stack Edit, for example, click on the "**#**" in the upper left corner.
-   - Then click on "import from disk".
+   2. Click on "import from disk".
-   - Then click "browse" and open the file from step 1.
+   3. Click "browse" and open the file from step 1.

 3. ### Write the article: **Do not worry about pictures for now.**

    1. #### Fill out the top section:

-      - **Ignore the first line that says layout: article**
+      1. **Ignore the first line that says layout: article**
-      - Delete the text that says "Article Title Goes Here" and fill it in with your article's title.
+      2. Delete the text that says "Article Title Goes Here" and fill it in with your article's title.
-      - Delete the text that says "Unique-Article-Permalink-Goes-Here" and replace it with a phrase that is unique.
+      3. Delete the text that says "Unique-Article-Permalink-Goes-Here" and replace it with a phrase that is unique.
         **No spaces are allowed.
 Only letters (a-z), numbers (0-9), and hyphens (-) are allowed**.
         The easiest thing would be your article's title, replacing the spaces with hyphens (-).
 For example: using the title: `My Article Title`, one would choose a permalink: `My-Article-Title`.
         The most important thing is that it **doesn't share a permalink with another article**.
         **_Make a note of what you typed here, as we will use it later, as follows:_** `Your-Permalink-Here`
-      - **Most articles should leave the _comments: true_ section alone.**
+      4. **Most articles should leave the _comments: true_ section alone.**

    2. #### Write the content:
       Now you can start writing your article after the last line with the three hyphens (`---`).